bTayFla/PtTracker/README.md

 <h1>Running PtTracker (Raspberry Pi)</h1>
 <h2>Python 2</h2>

-Change directory into the ProfitTrailer folder using the command cd /path/to/your/folder
+Change directory into the ProfitTrailer folder using the command ```cd /path/to/your/ProfitTrailer```

-Start up a Python web server using the command python -m SimpleHTTPServer
+Start up a Python web server using the command ```python -m SimpleHTTPServer 8084```

-This will start a web server that hosts your entire directory, which will be made accessible through the following URL: http://localhost:8000/
+This will start a web server that hosts your entire directory, which will be made accessible through the following URL: http://localhost:8084/

 This approach is built in to any Python installation.

-Point your browser to: http://localhost:8000/PtTracker.html
+Point your browser to: http://localhost:8084/PtTracker.html

 <h2>Python 3</h2>
 Do the same steps, but use the following command instead python3 -m http.server